surmwill/recycler_unity/README.md

 - `isVisible:` whether the entry is visible in the viewport or not
 - `isInitial:` whether this is the first visible state after data binding.

-### RecalculateHeight
+### RecalculateDimension
 ```
-protected void RecalculateHeight(float newHeight, FixEntries fixEntries)
+protected void RecalculateDimension(float newHeightOrWidth, FixEntries fixEntries)
 ```

-Called when an entry needs to update its height in the recycler.
+Called when an entry needs to update its height in a vertical recycler or width in a horizontal recycler.

 <ins>Parameters</ins>
-- `newHeight:` the new height the entry should be set to
+- `newWidthOrHeight:` the new width or height the entry should be set to
 - `fixEntries:` if we're updating the size of a visible entry, then we'll either be pushing other entries or creating extra space for other entries to occupy.
 This defines how and what entries will get moved.
 If we're not updating an entry in the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.

 ### AutoRecalculateHeight
 ```
-protected void AutoRecalculateHeight(FixEntries fixEntries)
+protected void AutoRecalculateDimension(FixEntries fixEntries)
 ```

-Called when an entry needs to recalculate its auto-sized height in the recycler.
+Called when an entry needs to recalculate its auto-sized height in a vertical recycler or width in a horizontal recycler.

 <ins>Parameters</ins>
 - `fixEntries:` if we're updating the size of a visible entry, then we'll either be pushing other entries or creating extra space for other entries to occupy.